laravel/docs/database-testing.md

 <a name="resetting-the-database-after-each-test"></a>
 ## Resetting The Database After Each Test

+> {note} Resetting the database will use migrations to make an empty database.
+This means that any tables not created through migrations will be deleted.

 It is often useful to reset your database after each test so that data from a previous test does not interfere with subsequent tests.
 The `RefreshDatabase` trait takes the most optimal approach to migrating your test database depending on if you are using an in-memory database or a traditional database.
 Use the trait on your test class and everything will be handled for you:

     <?php